Weekly DUI stats: 13 arrested on Big Island roads

-Four of the drivers were involved in a traffic accident.
-Two of the drivers were under the age of 21.
+Four of the drivers were involved in a traffic collision.
+None of the drivers were under the age of 21.

-So far this year, there have been 992 DUI arrests compared with 927 during the same period last year.
-This is an increase of 7%.
+So far this year, there have been 705 DUI arrests compared with 737 during the same period last year, a decrease of 4.3%.

-There have been 748 major accidents so far this year compared with 726 during the same period last year, an increase of 3%.
+Hawai’i Police Department’s Traffic Services Section reviewed all updated crashes and found 604 major collisions so far this year compared with 601 during the same period last year, an increase of 0.50%.

-To date, there were 25 fatal crashes, resulting in 25 fatalities, compared with 15 fatal crashes, resulting in 15 fatalities for the same time last year.
-This represents an increase of 66.7% for fatal crashes and 66.7% for fatalities.
+To date, there have been 12 fatal crashes, resulting in 13 fatalities, (one of which had multiple deaths); compared with 24 fatal crashes, resulting in 26 fatalities (one of which had multiple deaths, and one was reclassified to a medical condition) for the same time last year.
+This represents a decrease of 50% for fatal crashes, and 50% for fatalities.